 Skewers tactics are often more forcing than pin tactics

-The only difference in the two example diagrams above are the positions of the black rook and knight.
-The example shows that skewer tactics are often more threatening than pin tactics.
+The only difference between the diagram above and the one below is that the positions of the black rook and knight is swapped around.
+It shows that a skewer is often more threatening than a pin.

 Even though skewer tactics are similar to pin tactics, they do have certain advantages over pins.
 First of all, the threat created by a skewer is more direct and (usually) more effective in winning material.